Safeguards built into the life insurance application process would make it extremely difficult for someone to secretly take out a policy on your life.

 - Your signature.
 Life insurance policies usually require consent via your signature.
 Most insurance companies also follow up with paperwork, an e-mail or a phone call.

-Technically, it might be possible for someone to successfully commit fraud and take out a secret policy on your life.
+Technically, it might be possible for someone to successfully commit fraud and buy a life insurance policy without you knowing.
 But this is extremely unlikely and would involve actions such as someone getting a hold of all insurance company correspondence and forging your signature.

 Some businesses also offer group life insurance where it's possible to take out a policy on your spouse.
 But such policies typically do not have substantial payouts and are unlikely to inspire a nefarious scheme.